snowcoders/react-popover/readme.md

 # Change log

+- 1.1.0
+  - TargetClick no longer nests `sci-react-unstyled-button` in side of a span.
+Thanks Jason!
+  - Fixed Popper.Click not scrolling with page
 - 1.0.0
   - Changed dependencies from @snowcoders/react-popper to react-popper now that it's at 1.0.0
   - TargetClick now nests the `sci-react-unstyled-button` within a `span`